 You've decided to create engaging images or videos for flashcards and that is great.
 This document contains the best practices for media formatting and styling that will ensure high-quality content in Brainscape and a great learning experience for you or your learners.
+This is a set of guidelines, but of course, you can create flashcards in the style that works best for you!

 Image guidelines